suzannejmatthews/PDC-Unplugged/content/activities/PlantingTrees.md

 ### Algorithms Topics

-* Comprehend Time: Recognize time as a fundamental computational resource that can be influenced by parallelism (0.33 hours)
+* Comprehend Time: Recognize time as a fundamental computational resource that can be influenced by parallelism

-* Apply Dependencies: Observe how dependencies constrain the execution order of subcomputations --- thereby lifting one from the limited domain of "embarrassing parallelism" to more complex computational structures (0.5 hours)
+* Apply Dependencies: Observe how dependencies constrain the execution order of subcomputations --- thereby lifting one from the limited domain of "embarrassing parallelism" to more complex computational structures

-* Know Dependencies: Understand the impacts of dependencies (0.5 hours)
+* Know Load Balancing: Understand that processors equitably sharing the computational/communication load among processors benefits the entire algorithm.
+That is, the most stretched processor determines the performance of the entire algorithm.
+Use a simple task graph (for example) with a small number of processors to illustrate the idea.

 ---